 Cloud albums for Thanksgiving

-All of the photos will require hard drive/cloud space, and Delloite’s prediction also states that 3.5 Exabytes (3.5 billion GB) storage will be required for the photos we take.
-Trillions will be stored online but trillions will also remain on the iPhones, or in backups.
+All of the photos will require hard-drive or cloud space, and Delloite’s prediction is that 3.5 exabytes (3.5 billion GB) storage will be required for the photos we take.
+Trillions will be stored online -- but trillions will also remain on the iPhones, or in backups.

-Memories are very important and the iPhones more often than not run out of storage.
-Are iPhone good enough to keep images safe?
+Memories are important and the iPhones sometimes run out of storage.
+Is your iPhone safe enough to look after your images?
 Think of all of those moments when you feared you’ll drop it on the train rails as the tube approaches.

-If you are interested in helping your family print the pictures, then Keep-Calm-O-Matic is a great option.
+If you are interested in helping your family print the pictures, then the Keep-Calm-o-Matic is a great option.
 The merchandise is incredible with users being able to order prints, mugs, and best of all, huge posters.

 Technology has truly changed how we share and create digital memories over the past few years!
 We hope this little guide made you feel prepared for all of the moments you’ll be capturing and saving today!
 As we can’t help you with roasting the turkey, this article stops here.
 Share it with friends, and enjoy your Thanksgiving Day!